-actions, events, and transactions which may affect ownership and equity
+actions and events which may affect ownership and equity positions in

-positions in everything from ski-boats to mega-yachts.
-This includes
+everything from ski-boats to mega-yachts.
+This includes purchase

 - A safe, efficient, and economical way to exchange a vessel's

 title for purchase considerations.
 Boat Lien Services

 - File a claim of lien with the Coat Guard or register your lien